Geneva prosecutors indict billionaire Steinmetz in Guinea corruption case

 Development of Simandou - one of the world’s biggest iron deposits, containing billions of tonnes of high-grade ore - has been hindered by years of legal wrangling as well as the $23 billion cost of the required infrastructure.

-Reporting and writing by Stephanie Nebehay; additional reporting by Zandi Shabalala in London and Joe Bavier in Johannesburg; Editing by Michael Shields/Keith Weir
+Reporting and writing by Stephanie Nebehay; additional reporting by Zandi Shabalala in London, Joe Bavier in Johannesburg and Saliou Samb in Conakry; Editing by Michael Shields/Keith Weir/Toby Chopra